hydrology-tep/documentation/source/community-guide/user.rst

 	:figclass: img-border
 	:scale: 70%

-Link your Github account to your profile will allow you to use Github as Software repository for the developments on your Sandboxes.
-You can also release and share your code there.

-..note:: Link your github account is not mandatory but highly recommanded.

 To link your Github account:

 1. Fill in your github name and validate by clicking on |user_github_edit.png|.
-2. You should add your ssh public key to your github account.
-If you don't have a Terradue certificate, you will need to add it manually.
-Finally click on **Add your public key** and accept the request on your Github account.

 .. |user_github_edit.png| image:: ../includes/user_github_edit.png